Catarina Macario: Lyon (2021–2023)

-On January 8, 2021, Macario announced that she would be forgoing her senior season at Stanford to start her professional career.
 On January 12, 2021, Lyon announced they signed Macario for 2.5 years.
 She made her debut for Lyon in the Division 1 Féminine on February 6, 2021, coming on as a substitute in the 37th minute for Amandine Henry in a 2–1 win against Montpellier.
+On May 21, 2022, Macario scored in the UEFA Women's Champions League final to help secure a 3–1 victory against FC Barcelona.
+Macario along with Lyon teammate Lindsey Horan became the fourth and fifth Americans to win the UEFA Women's Champion League.